 So what is the average insurance cost for electrician contractors?

-Electrician contractors pay sizeable amounts for insurance than what other business owners pay as a result of the risky nature of the work.
+Electrician contractors pay more for insurance than what other business owners pay as a result of the risky nature of the work.
 For instance, faulty electrical work could lead to damages of appliances in the premises or injuries to people walking into the premises.
 However, the premium is still very affordable.

 How Insurance Works